Missouri's safety net cannot serve patients without Planned Parenthood

 New report finds only 7% of health centers in the state other than Planned Parenthood offer accessible and comprehensive family planning care

-Missouri lawmakers recently passed two budget billsaimed at blocking patients from accessing preventive care at Planned Parenthood health centers.
-The bills await action from Governor Parson before July 1.
+In 2018, Governor Parson signed two budget billsaimed at blocking patients from accessing preventive care at Planned Parenthood health centers.
 Additionally, the Trump/Pence administration announced a dangerous policy that will impose new restrictions on Planned Parenthood.
 The “gag rule”will affect health care providers that participate in Title X, the nation’s program for affordable birth control and reproductive health care that four million people rely on each year.

-Preventing Missourians from choosing Planned Parenthood leaves many without access to vital preventive care, including birth control, cancer screenings, and sexually transmitted infection (STI) testing and treatment.
+Preventing Missourians from choosing Planned Parenthood could leave many without access to vital preventive care, including birth control, cancer screenings, and sexually transmitted infection (STI) testing and treatment.

 Planned Parenthood is a crucial component of the safety net